 If you are using either of the Microsoft Exchange login methods, you must obtain your Exchange server details.
-When using the 'Microsoft Exchange Impersonation' method, you can use your Impersonation User's login details to autodiscover your Exchange server details.
-If the autodiscover does not work, you will need to obtain your Exchange Web Services URL.
+When using the 'Microsoft Exchange Impersonation' method, you can use your Impersonation User's login details to autodiscover your Exchange Web Services URL.
+If the autodiscover does not work, you will need to manually obtain your Exchange Web Services URL.
 If you are running Office365 this is most likely to be: https://outlook.office365.com/EWS/Exchange.asmx.

 Impersonation or Direct Authentication

 You must decide if you will go via the Impersonation or Direct Authentication Route.
-We strongly recommend the use of Impersonation, as this simplifies set up of each User - all they will need to do is enter the Office365 login details within their Preferences; you do not need to obtain your EWS URL as this is done via Office365.
+We strongly recommend the use of 'Office 365 OAuth', as this simplifies set up of each User - all they will need to do is enter the Office365 login details within their Preferences; you do not need to obtain your EWS URL as this is done via Office365.

 If you choose to use Impersonation, the Impersonation user needs to be setup by your IT Team, and Users' mailboxes need to be setup to authenticate via the Impersonation User.
 You will need the Impersonation User Email and Password.